 - Counselling – Suicide Bereavement and Family Support

-CMHA offers counselling to family members or friends living and coping with a relative or significant other who is suffering from a mental health issue, and suicide bereavement counselling for those individual survivors, families and couples to develop an enhanced understanding of their own grief process.
+CMHA Calgary offers counselling to family members or friends living and coping with a relative or significant other who is suffering from a mental health issue, grief and loss counselling for those struggling with death and non-death grief and loss, and suicide bereavement counselling for those individual survivors, families and couples to develop an enhanced understanding of their own grief process.

 In our Family Support Counselling, family members who are caring for a loved one with a mental health or substance use concern are supported through one-to-one interactions to receive coping strategies and maintain their own wellness.